k0sproject/rig/README.md

 }
 ```

-But of course you can use it directly on it's own too:
+But of course you can use it directly on its own too:

 ```go
 package main